tavakol1/Next-Version.js/README.md

 # Next-Version.js
 You're fed up about changing the version of your software manually.
-Instead, you will create a little script that will make it for you.
+A script that does this for you!